 She noted that “when women are empowered, families are empowered too.”

 Esther Olusanya, a full-time housewife and Omoboanle Ajala, a local tailor in Agege were among the participants who attended the program.
 Both of them agreed that the program was a good platform for women to make extra income in order to support their families.

 Olusegun Martins, Jumia’s Head of Growth Marketing, was one of the program’s facilitator.
 He stated: beyond empowering women, the program has a long term goal of helping consumers understand how to benefit from online shopping, especially among rural dwellers.”

-Read Tech In Africa
+Read the original article on Tech In Africa